embark-lab/TeenGrowth/README.md

 # Plot the results of participant # 1
 plot_eBMI(clean_data = cleaned_data, forecast_data = bmi_forecast, px = 1)
 ```

+For a more detailed outline of how to use the package, refer to the package vignette.

 ## Shiny Application